 Section 1 – Priority

-In making appointments and reappointments within a program, department, or employing unit, the employer may give priority to candidates enrolled in that unit or in units from closely related academic areas.
-The employing unit will consider the candidate’s relevant skills and academic background.
+In making appointments and reappointments within a program, department, or employing unit, the employer may give priority to returning Graduate Employees.
+The employer also may give priority to candidates enrolled in that unit or in units from closely related academic areas.
+The employing unit shall consider the candidate’s relevant skills and academic background.